MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 > **Note:** The `summarize()` and `summarise()` perform identical functions.

 We name this new column so we can use in a future argument.
-So the `averageLifeExp=` part tells `summarize()` to use "averageLifeExp" as the name of the new column.
+So the `average_cells=` part tells `summarize()` to use "average_cells" as the name of the new column.
 Note that you don't have to quotes around this new name as long as it starts with a letter and doesn't include a space.

 Instead of including the data as an argument, we can use the *pipe operator* `%>%` to pass the data value into the `summarize` function.

 ~~~
-gapminder_data %>% summarize(averageLifeExp=mean(lifeExp))
+sample_data %>% summarize(average_cells=mean(cells_per_ml))
 ~~~
 {: .language-r}